IBMStreams/sample.edge-app-control/README.md

     This will display a list of the available nodes.
 Select one of the _ieam-analytics-micro-edge-system_ type nodes for the development system.
 Also, select one of these for the deployment system.
 It can be the same system.

 #### 3. Develop / Publish application package
-ssh to CP4D Edge node chosen for development and perform the following steps.
+Use the Secure Shell protocol (ssh) to log in to CP4D Edge node chosen for development and perform the following steps.
 For more information, see the "Packaging an edge application service for deployment by using Edge Application Manager" topic.
 The submission time variables from the application will be included in the resulting application package.
 The values for the variables are not specifed as part of the application package.
+For more information, see [Packaging using Edge Application Manager](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-register-by-eam.html) topic.

 - Install the OpenShift® command-line interface.
-See xxxx.
+For more information, see [Get Started with the CLI 3.11](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html) or [Getting started with the CLI 4.3](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html).

 - Setup the environment variables